1998 - 2002 Nissan Altra-EV

 Corporation.
 The traction pack consisted of 96 cells configured in 12 modules

-with 8 cells per module.
-Each module weighs 67lbs., with a traction pack total
+with 8 cells per module yielding 32.4 kWh.
+Each module weighs 67lbs., with a

-battery carrier located under floor in the center of the vehicle and required five
+in an aluminum battery carrier located under floor in the center of the vehicle

-hours to completely recharge via Delco's (originally Hughes Power Systems)
+and required five hours to completely recharge via Delco's (originally Hughes

-(LPI).
-Nissan also advertised primary benefits of their Li-ion battery system
+paddle system (LPI).
+Nissan also advertised primary benefits of their Li-ion

-other advanced battery chemistries of the era (most likely referring to Nickel
+“memory effects” of other advanced battery chemistries of the era (most likely

-Cadmium (NiCd) chemistries).
-The Li-ion traction pack was expected to have
+referring to Nickel Cadmium (NiCd) chemistries).
+The Li-ion traction pack was

-a charge-discharge rate exceeding 1,200 cycles, or 10 years of service.
-As
+expected to have a charge-discharge rate exceeding 1,200 cycles, or 10 years

 The Altra EV's four-passenger sedan style body was marketed as a roomy